 - alcohol, (ethanol), contained in some medicines e.g. cough syrups

 - muscle relaxants

-- ketoconazole, a medicine to treat antifungal infections
+- ketoconazole, or itraconazole (medicine to treat antifungal infections)

 These medicines may be affected by Imrest or may affect how well it works.
 You may need to take different amounts of your medicine or different medicines.
 Your doctor or pharmacist will advise you.